Skip to content

 • Educational systems are inherited, not reinvented.

-• Every semester should leave evidence for the next instructor.
+• Every offering should leave evidence for the next instructor.

 • Scale complexity, not accountability.